 (We recommend the HTC Vive for a superior experience.
 The graphics for phone-based experiences will necessarily be throttled down to accommodate their capabilities.)

 If the earth does not appear in your VR goggles after clicking the “View in VR” button,

-try clicking it again to disengage, and then again to re-engage.
+try tapping it again to disengage, and then again to re-engage.

 It’s still early days for WebVR.
 Your pioneer spirit is appreciated.

 Day & Night is the first edition of the Virtual Reality Learning Series,

 and brought to you by Moar, a virtual reality consultancy in Brooklyn, New York.